Target makefile fragments can set these Makefile variables.

 and then by

-is option set used to build multilib and the right part is option set that will
+part is the option set used to build multilib and the right part is the option

 MULTILIB_REUSE is different from